 We are also subject to various federal, state, local and foreign laws and regulations that regulate products manufactured and sold by us for controlling microbial growth on humans, animals and processed foods.
 In the U.S., these requirements are generally administered by the FDA.
 We maintain programs designed to comply with these laws and regulations and to monitor their evolution.
-To date, the cost of complying with product registration requirements and FDA compliance has not had a material adverse effect on our business, consolidated financial condition, results of operations, or cash flows.
+To date, the cost of complying with product registration requirements and FDA compliance has not had a material adverse effect on our business, consolidated financial condition, results of operations or cash flows.

-We cannot predict with reasonable certainty the future cost to us of environmental compliance, product registration, or other regulatory requirements.
+We cannot predict with reasonable certainty the future cost to us of environmental compliance, product registration or other regulatory requirements.
 Environmental laws and other regulatory requirements have become more stringent and complex over time.
 Our environmental costs and operating expenses will be subject to evolving regulatory requirements and will depend on the scope and timing of the effectiveness of requirements in various jurisdictions.
 As a result of such requirements, we may be subject to an increased regulatory burden.
-Increased compliance costs, increasing risks and penalties associated with violations, or our inability to market some of our products in certain jurisdictions may have a material adverse effect on our business, consolidated financial condition, results of operations, or cash flows.
+Non-compliance with environmental and other regulatory requirements may result in enforcement actions, contractual or regulatory penalties or damage our reputation and harm our business.
+Increased compliance costs, increasing risks and penalties associated with violations or our inability to market some of our products in certain jurisdictions, may have a material adverse effect on our business, consolidated financial condition, results of operations or cash flows.

 We are subject to taxation and tax audits or investigations in multiple jurisdictions.
-As a result, any adverse development in the tax laws of any of these jurisdictions or any disagreement by the tax authorities with our tax positions could have a material adverse effect on our business, consolidated financial condition, results of operations, or cash flows.
+As a result, any adverse development in the tax laws of any of these jurisdictions or any disagreement by the tax authorities with our tax positions could have a material adverse effect on our business, consolidated financial condition, results of operations or cash flows.